skrikl/ThankYouEthanBrown/readme.md

 12. There is `computed member access` option in case you need 'bad' property names in your object.
 Example `myobject[invalid spacing in name]` = "Still valid key, though cannot be accessed using a standard .dot operator";
 13. Function can be added to object as ordinary key-value pair.
 Key will be that function name, value - function body.
 14. Delete property with `delete objectName.objectProperty`;
 15. Number, String and Boolean data types seem to have properties because after a call, a temporary object of a respective type is created.
 You can assign a property to a primitive with no visible error because that property will be assigned to a temporary object.
 Still this data will be lost as the object is destroyed immidiately after the call.
+16. Array is a special object with fixed order of elements.
+Arrays can contain an element of any data type.
+Example:
+`const arr = ['true',
+              false,
+              null,
+              {1: 'Even objects!'},
+];`
+17. Regular expression, or `regex` is a syntax for search/replace operations in strings. `const email = /\b[a-z0-9._-]+@[a-z_-]+(?:\.[a-z]+)+\b/;`.
+18.

 ## Chapter4
 1.
 2.